kootepe/fluxObject/README.md

 The docker image is built with the `docker-compose.yml` file.
 To avoid having any paths in the codebase here, they are defined with a `.env` file.

-The docker image is built from the dockerfile, it builds an image which has cron for timing script runs, vim for text the editor and copies this github repo inside the container.
+The docker image is built from the `dockerfile`, it builds an image which has `cron` for timing script runs, `vim` for text the editor and copies this `github` repo inside the container.
 In the docker-compose `volumes` part are defined the folders inside your machine that will be mounted inside the docker container, so that the data is visible for the container.